khakers/OpenModmail/README.md

   * Support for the diverse range of message contents (multiple images, files).
   * Paginated commands interfaces via reactions.

-This list is ever-growing thanks to active development and our exceptional contributors.
-See a full list of documented commands by using the `?help` command.

 ## Installation